stupside/MERN-stack/apps/diary/01-node/README.md

 **01-node is based on the crash course at https://www.youtube.com/watch?v=32M1al-Y6Ag**

+During this course, I learned how to setup a nodejs server that can respond to user requests, as well as interacting with some of the standard libraries.

 ## Learning Steps

 1. Created the project with a minimal hello world main file